dagger/dagger/docs/current/sdk/elixir/756758-get-started.md

 ```elixir file=snippets/get-started/step4/a_project.test.ex
 ```

-In this version has additional support for test and building against multiple Elixir and Erlang/OTP versions.
+This version has additional support for testing and building against multiple Elixir and Erlang/OTP versions.

-- It defines the test matrix, by defining a list of Elixir and Erlang/OTP version pair.
+- It defines the test matrix, by defining a list of Elixir and Erlang/OTP version pairs.
 - It pass through the `Task.async_strem/3` to run test in each version concurrently.

 ## Conclusion

-This turorial introduced you to the Dagger Elixir SDK.
+This tutorial introduced you to the Dagger Elixir SDK.
 It explaned how to install the SDK and use it with an Elixir application.
-It also provided a working example of the a tool powered by the SDK, demonstrating how to test an application against multiple Elixir and Erlang/OTP versions in parallel.
+It also provided a working example of a CI tool powered by the SDK, demonstrating how to test an application against multiple Elixir and Erlang/OTP versions in parallel.

-Use the [HexDocs SDK Reference](https://hexdocs.pm/dagger/Dagger.html) to learn more abount the Dagger Elixir SDK.
+Use the [HexDocs SDK Reference](https://hexdocs.pm/dagger/Dagger.html) to learn more about the Dagger Elixir SDK.